 The detection of SCBV was conducted using SCBV Forward and Reverse Primer (Table 1).
 The PCR reaction was carried out in a Thermal Cycler (HIMEDIA Prima-96) with a total volume of 25 µl of master mix, including 3.0 µl of DNA template, 12.0 µl of GT PCR Master Mix (EmeraldAmp, Takara), 1.5 µl each of forward and reverse primers, and 7.0 µl of nuclease-free water.
 The PCR amplification was followed by a temperature profile for optimal SCBV detection.
 The reaction starts with an initial denaturation step at 94°C for 5 minutes to ensure complete DNA denaturation.
 This was followed by 35 cycles of denaturation at 94°C for 1 minute annealing at 52°C for 45 seconds, and extension at 72°C for 1 minute.
 A final extension step at 72°C for 10 minutes was also provided to complete elongation of amplified products.
 After the reaction was complete the samples were held at 4°C for preservation until further analysis.
 Genomic DNA extracted from previously confirmed positive LFD samples was stored at -80°C and used as a positive control.
 Nuclease-free sterile water was used as a negative control in place of template DNA.

 2.4 RNA isolation RNA isolation was performed using the Sigma kit method.
 About 100 mg sugarcane leaf sample was grounded in liquid nitrogen using a mortar and pestle, the powder was transferred to a pre-chilled 2 ml microcentrifuge tube.
 The 500 µl of lysis buffer was added to the tube followed by the addition of 10 µl of β-Mercaptoethanol.
 The mixture was vortexed vigorously and incubated at 56°C for 5 minutes in a water bath.
-The sample was centrifuged at 10000 rpm for 3 minutes.
+The sample was centrifuged at 10,000 rpm for 3 minutes.
 Then 1 µl of DNase was added to the lysate and the mixture was incubated for 10 minutes at room temperature with inversion every 3 minutes.
 The lysate was transferred to a blue column, and centrifuged at 10,000 rpm for 2 minutes.
 Subsequently, 250 µl of binding solution was added to the filtrate which was then transferred to a red binding column, and centrifuged at 10,000 rpm for 2 minutes.
 The flow-through was discarded.
 The column was washed twice with 500 µl of Wash Buffer 1 and twice with 500 µl of Wash Buffer 2 with centrifugation at 10,000 rpm for 1 minute after each wash and discarded of the flow-through.
 An empty spin was performed at 10,000 rpm for 1 minute.
 The column was then placed in a fresh 1.5 ml tube, and kept on ice.
 Next 50 µl of elution buffer was added to the column, and it was incubated on ice for 5 minutes.
 The sample was centrifuged at 10,000 rpm for 1 minute, and the resulting RNA was immediately used to verify its purity (A260/A280 ~2.0) and integrity using a Nanodrop and 1.0% agarose gel.

 2.5 Reverse Transcription PCR (RT-PCR)